 used in error messages and debug information.

-in protected mode).
+in Lua: dofile, dostring, or call in protected mode).

-is nil, then the error handler is not called.
+If message is nil, then the error handler is not called.

-Function error
+Function error never returns.

-over all elements of table
+func over all elements of table.

 For each element, the function is called with the index and